-Effective July 1, 2017, the Governor recommends appropriating \$44.690 million in FY 2018-19 to provide an operating increase for the Department of Human Services (DHS) Central Office Operations and Direct Care and Treatment services, and to eliminate a structural operating shortfall in the Deaf and Hard-of-Hearing Services Division.
+Effective July 1, 2017, the Governor recommends appropriating \$45.081 million in FY 2018-19 to provide an operating increase for the Department of Human Services (DHS) Central Office Operations and Direct Care and Treatment services, eliminate a structural operating shortfall in the Deaf and Hard-of-Hearing Services Division, and cover the cost of Attorney General's Office services.
 This increase will provide the resources DHS needs to meet anticipated compensation increases as well as other operational costs without a reduction in staffing levels.